DidierAll/DidierAll.github.io/research.md

 ## Psychophysiological and Health Detriment of Stress and Benefit of Relaxation

 ### The effectiveness and underlying mechanism of a Mindful Attention Program for Traumatic Brain Injury – A randomized clinical trial.
-This rigorous randomized controlled trial funded by a NIDILLR Field Initiated Grant (90IFRE0016) is assessing the effectiveness of a mindfulness intervention at improving attention and present moment awareness as well as emotional well-being and regulation, and social functioning.
+This ongoing rigorous randomized controlled trial conducted at kessler Foundation and funded by a National Institute on Disability and Rehabilitation Research (NIDILRR) Field Initiated Grant (90IFRE0016) is evaluating the psycho-emotional benefit of mindfulness in Traumatic Brain Injury.
+It will assess the effectiveness of the mindfulness at improving attention and present moment awareness as well as emotional well-being and regulation, and social functioning.
 Using MRI neuroimaging, it will also investigate the neural mechanisms of improvement associated with attentional regulation.

 ### Digital Health Benefit of Mindfulness ([Stress Free Now](http://www.clevelandclinicwellness.com/Pages/StressFreeNow.htm)) and sleep ([Go! to Sleep<sup>SM</sup>]())